- What We Do

 - USAID works with other donors and fragile states themselves to develop approaches for improving aid in these areas.
 This cooperation has led to important advances such as the development of tracking tools to monitor the complexities of conflict affected states specifically.

-- Published seven annual Alerts Lists and more than 14 Conflict Toolkits, focusing on issues such as land tenure, women, and religion.
+- Published 11 annual Alert List reports and more than 10 Conflict Toolkits, focusing on issues such as land tenure, women, and religion.

-- Trained over 500 government, interagency and non-government partners in the necessary tools to design programs and ensure a peacebuilding approach in conflict-affected environments.
+- Trained more than 900 government, interagency and non-government partners in the necessary tools to design programs and ensure a peacebuilding approach in conflict-affected environments since 2012.

 Development assistance needs new ways of thinking about conflict and how aid in these contexts can be planned and implemented.
 That is why USAID gives priority attention to conflict mitigation and management.